 Concurrent with these acts of intent, physical presence in the state for one year prior to the first day of the semester is needed to establish California residency in the District.
-Because the residency requirement is complicated, students with questions should contact the Admissions and Records Office in the College Center for more information.
+Because the residency requirement is complicated, students with questions should contact the Admissions and Records Office in P-48 for more information.

 A student classified as a non-resident will be required to pay out-of-state tuition, which is set by the Board of Trustees of the Los Rios Community College District.